Have you ever wondered:

 You provide the guidance that helps your children to change, grow, and mature.
 Responsible behavior, in line with your children’s maturity levels, is taught and expected.

-It is in the structure role that you expect change in behavior and increased growth, maturity, and ability.
+In the structure role, you expect change in behavior and increased growth, maturity, and ability.

 The benefits of the Structure Role

 feel a sense of safety that rules will be in place when they can’t control their own impulses – you will be there to stop them, guide them, and be in-charge of their well-being.

 learn to tolerate a reasonable amount of frustration and disappointment when they don’t always get their own way.

 discover that the world does not revolve totally around them.
 As a result, they become less egocentric.